jinkett99/01-llm-webtext-classification/README.md

 **Overview:**
 This project aims to extract features from unstructured business website text data using pre-generated BERT embeddings.
-These features would then be run and evaluated on tree-based models to characterize businesses on innovative capacity/status.
+These features would then be run and evaluated on tree-based models to characterize businesses on hiring capacity/status.

 **Dataset folder is not included as datasets are classified as restricted/sensitive national data.*